mirayiyidogan/swe_550_robotfw/README.md

 4. Store the response in the variable `${response}`.
 5. Validate the JSON response against the reference schema `${GLOBAL_SCHEMA_USERS}`.

-By executing this test case, you can ensure that the Get All Users API endpoint is functioning correctly and returns the expected status code and response structure.

 ### Verify Create New User ###
 Description: This test case verifies the functionality of creating a new user through the Create User API endpoint.